letu-rebel/hi-pat/README.md

 ## :heart: Acknowledgments

-Big thanks to procrastination for inspiring this project and to coffee for fueling late-night coding sessions.
+Big thanks to procrastination for inspiring this project and to coffee for fueling late-night coding sessions

-## :mailbox_with_mail: Contact

-Got questions?
-Suggestions?
-Fan mail?
-Reach out at [secretidentity@letu.edu](mailto:05.mutiny-taboos@icloud.com).

-Remember, LeTourneau Chapel Summaries is almost as good as being there.
-But not quite.
-Enjoy!